johncrimmins/gauntlet-week-1-figmaClone/docs/tasklist.md

 - ✅ Users disappear when they disconnect
 - ✅ Firebase onDisconnect prevents ghost users
 - ✅ Real-time updates across all clients
+- ✅ `npm run build` completes without errors
+- ✅ `npm run lint` shows no errors
+- ✅ No console errors in browser
+- ✅ All type imports use `type` keyword where required

 ---